khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 ## Introduction

-The scope of this guide comprises an introduction to _BeoLiving Intelligence_ in _PRO_ mode, a detailed description of its web interface used for configuration/programming your setup and "How to's" of different features. _BeoLiving Intelligence_ in PRO mode has all of its capabilities unblocked and this guide will let you exploit your Home Automation controller to its maximum.
+The scope of this guide is an introduction to _BeoLiving Intelligence_ in _PRO_ mode, a detailed description of its web interface (used for configuration/programming your setup) and "How to's" for different features. _BeoLiving Intelligence_ in PRO mode unblocks all its capabilities,  and this guide will let you exploit your Home Automation controller to its maximum.

-Before reading this guide, it's recommended reading [BeoLiving Intelligence Quick Setup Guide](bli-quick-setup-guide.md) and [BeoLiving Intelligence Advanced User Guide](bli-advanced-user-guide.md) for better understanding of some concepts and useful information, not included in this guide.
+Before reading this guide, it's recommended to have read the [BeoLiving Intelligence Quick Setup Guide](bli-quick-setup-guide.md) and the [BeoLiving Intelligence Advanced User Guide](bli-advanced-user-guide.md) for a better understanding of some concepts and useful information, not included in this guide.

-_BeoLiving Intelligence_ in _PRO_ mode enables a unique capability of integrating Bang & Olufsen Network Link systems (audio and video products) with some of the most popular Home Automation systems such as Nest, Philips Hue, KNX, Lutron, among others, creating versatile solutions and a great experience for _BeoLiving Intelligence_ users.
+_BeoLiving Intelligence_ in _PRO_ mode enables the unique capability of integrating Bang & Olufsen Network Link systems (audio and video products) with some of the most popular Home Automation systems such as Nest, Philips Hue, KNX, Lutron, among others, creating versatile solutions and a great experience for _BeoLiving Intelligence_ users.

 _BeoLiving Intelligence PRO_'s web interface is the most important tool for configuration and programming your installation.
-Certain degree of configuration could be made through BeoLiving App but it's targeted for user use.
+Certain degree of configuration could be made through BeoLiving App but it's mainly targeted for user use.

 ## Terminology